The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 • Are the caretaker of a person with a temporary or permanent physical disability who is hospitalized on Election Day

 Absentee ballots must be requested at least 7 days before the election.
-Voted ballots must be received by 5pm, 1 day before Election Day by mail or 3 days before Election Day in person.
+Voted ballots must be received on or within five business days of the election.

 Polling Locations